Lekeboi/notification-service/README.md

 ### Why DTOs?

-The app uses two separate objects for the notification — `NotificationRequest` and `NotificationResponse` — instead of using the `Notification` entity directly.
+The app uses two separate objects for the notification: `NotificationRequest` and `NotificationResponse`: instead of using the `Notification` entity directly.

 - **`NotificationRequest`** is what the caller sends in.
 It only contains the fields the caller is allowed to set (`type`, `recipient`, `message`).
 Fields like `id`, `status`, and timestamps are not exposed — the caller should not be able to set those.
 - **`NotificationResponse`** is what gets sent back.
 It controls exactly what the caller sees